laravel/docs/sanctum.md

 <a name="how-it-works-spa-authentication"></a>
 #### SPA Authentication

 Second, Sanctum exists to offer a simple way to authenticate single page applications (SPAs) that need to communicate with a Laravel powered API.
-These SPAs might exist in the same repository as your Laravel application or might be an entirely separate repository, such as a SPA created using Vue CLI or a Next.js application.
+These SPAs might exist in the same repository as your Laravel application or might be an entirely separate repository, such as an SPA created using Vue CLI or a Next.js application.

 For this feature, Sanctum does not use tokens of any kind.
 Instead, Sanctum uses Laravel's built-in cookie based session authentication services.
 Typically, Sanctum utilizes Laravel's `web` authentication guard to accomplish this.
 This provides the benefits of CSRF protection, session authentication, as well as protects against leakage of the authentication credentials via XSS.